 Your dormant company still needs to file accounts, but Inform Direct makes it a really simple process.Read more

-Dormant company status can be a great cost saving to the owners of a company but great care must be taken as just about any financial transactions must be reported in the company accounts.
+So, dormant company status can result in great time and cost savings.
+However, great care must be taken if this status is not to be lost, as almost all financial transactions must be reported in the company accounts.
 In fact, Companies House has defined only the following few, very specific transactions that the company may put through their records and still submit dormant accounts:

 1 Payment for shares by the subscribers to the memorandum of association